 XI.
-LAI ND USE AND PLANNING.
+LAN ID USE AND PLANNING.
 Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? \boxtimes b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes

-The proposed site is in a rural area of Napa County and the nearest established community, Napa, is approximately 5 miles south of the project site.
+The proposed site is in a rural area of Napa County and the nearest established community, Calistoga, is approximately 2.1 miles west of the project site.
 Therefore, the proposed vineyard and subsequent vineyard operations would not physically divide an established community and no impact would occur.

-Surrounding land uses include rural residences, wineries, livestock grazing and vineyards.
+Surrounding land uses include rural residences, vineyard, and open space.
 Surrounding parcels are zoned Agricultural Watershed (AW) and designated Agriculture, Watershed and Open Space (AWOS) in the Napa County General Plan Land Use Element.
 Vineyards and associated improvements are permitted uses under these designations.